 Should You Stop Breastfeeding During Pregnancy?

-No, there is no reason to stop breastfeeding while you are pregnant.
-Your body is capable of producing enough breast milk for the nursing infant as well as nourish the baby growing within (9).
-However, the breasts and nipples will become tender for some time.
+There is no reason to stop breastfeeding while you are pregnant.
+Your body is capable of producing enough breast milk for the nursing infant as well as nourish the baby growing within.
+However, the breasts and nipples may become tender for some time.
 According to a systematic review of certain studies, breastfeeding is not likely to affect pregnancies and birth weight (5).

 Also, the breasts start producing colostrum (thick milk that is produced towards the end of pregnancy), and your toddler may not like the taste of the milk.
-At this time, you will notice a drop in the milk intake by your older baby.
+At this time, you might notice a drop in the milk intake by your older baby.

 How Might Your Postpartum Recovery Differ During Second-time Pregnancy?

 You will already know what to expect, and the ways to cope with the changes.
-Things that happened with your first delivery may not occur with the second one.
+Things that happened with your first delivery may not occur with the second birth.
 The labor also progresses faster, but it might take longer to get your normal body back after childbirth.
-In general, things will go smoother the second time since you will be more aware of how to deal with them.
+In general, things might go smoother the second time since you will be aware of how to deal with them.

 How To Prepare For Your Next Baby?

-Here is how you can prepare for the transition from being a mother of one to a mother of two.
+Here are some practical tips you may try for the transition from being a mother of one to a mother of two.

 - Arrange a family member or a babysitter to take care of your older child